At the outset of the Civil War, Capt. Charles Russell Lowell thought a benefit of being an officer was that he didn’t

 The war didn’t go well for the Union in 1863, and in March Congress enacted a national draft.
 It allowed a draftee to hire a substitute or buy an exemption for $300.
 In other words, the army only drafted poor men, and in Boston that meant the Irish.

 To the Irish, the draft represented more pious hypocrisy from the Yankee abolitionists.
 Already they had to work to death for slave wages, and now they had to risk their lives to free enslaved Africans.

 But Boston’s aristocratic Brahmin officers viewed the Irish as rough, undisciplined, devious and disorderly.
 And Charles Russell Lowell had a horror of disorder.

 Melee or Mutiny?

 Charles Russell Lowell was taking a break from the battlefield in the spring of 1863 to recruit a new cavalry regiment.
 He had seen action at the horrific battle of Antietam, and his younger brother James Jackson Lowell died at the Battle of Ball’s Bluff.

 Lowell arrived at his recruiting office at 2 City Hall Ave., near the Old State House, at 8:30 a.m. on April 9, 1863.
 A melee had broken out in the basement, which served as a barracks.

 Sgt.
 Anson Burlingham tried to arrest a recruit for drunkenness.
 Another recruit named William Lynch shouted, “You shan’t do that to any man in this place.”
 Then an 18-year-old shouted, “Kill the son of a bitch of a sergeant!”

 Burlingham escaped and ran upstairs to tell his lieutenant and the recruiting officer.
 Lt.
 Archibald McKendry ran back downstairs, and he began to control the situation.
 Then the police arrived, summoned by the recruiting officer.

 The men rushed the police with swords and curses.
 The police fled upstairs.

 Then Charles Russell Lowell arrived on the scene.
 He led the police downstairs and ordered the men to halt.
 Then he ordered Lynch to step forward and the police to handcuff him.
 With fearful oaths, the men swore he should not be handcuffed.

 Lowell asked for a weapon.
-He was handed a Colt revolver.
+Someone handed him a Colt revolver.